jakelevi1996/syndacate-public/README.md

 # syndacate-public

-Public code implementation for the paper "SynDaCaTE: A Synthetic Dataset For Evaluating Part-Whole Hierarchical Inference".
+Public code implementation for the paper "SynDaCaTE: A Synthetic Dataset For Evaluating Part-Whole Hierarchical Inference", which is [available on Arxiv](https://arxiv.org/pdf/2506.17558).

 Results highlights and commands can be found in our attached [Jupyter notebook](syndacate.ipynb).
 Included in this `README.md` are installation instructions, and commands to replicate the full sweeps shown in Figure 1 in the paper.